Ed, Edd n Eddy: Jawbreakers!

 Ed, Edd n Eddy: Jawbreakers! is a 2D side-scrolling video game developed by Climax Group and published by BAM!
 Entertainment, with European distribution handled by Acclaim Entertainment.
 It was released exclusively for the Game Boy Advance on March 25, 2003.
 Based on Cartoon Network's animated television series Ed, Edd n Eddy, the game mirrors Ed, Edd, and Eddy's television quest to make money to buy jawbreakers.
-Gameplay is similar to The Lost Vikings.
+Press outlets compared the gameplay to The Lost Vikings.

 Jawbreakers! received mostly poor reviews from critics upon its release.
 Cartoon Network later released two other games based on the animated series: Ed, Edd n Eddy: The Mis-Edventures in 2005 for Game Boy Advance, GameCube, Microsoft Windows, PlayStation 2, and Xbox and Ed, Edd n Eddy: Scam of the Century for Nintendo DS in 2007.

 Gameplay

 Eddy platforming through various obstacles in the game.

-Players control the Eds, the series' titular characters, to collect raffle tickets for competition in a contest to win a lifetime supply of jawbreakers.
+Players control the Eds, the series' titular characters, to collect tickets for a raffle to win a lifetime supply of jawbreakers.
 Ed, Edd (called Double D), and Eddy use resourceful means to earn money, solve physical puzzles, interact with neighborhood children, and find hidden goodies across 29 levels.
-Ed can head-butt; Double D can use a slingshot or a wrench and activate context-sensitive switches; and Eddy can use the hypnotizing wheel or the jetpack.
 Players control one Ed at a time, each with his own unique strength and weakness, and may dynamically cycle through the three main characters.
+Each of the Eds has unique abilities: Ed can head-butt; Double D can use a slingshot or a wrench and activate context-sensitive switches; and Eddy can use a hypnotizing wheel or a jetpack.
 Some of the levels feature cut-scenes at their beginnings and conclusions.